AlexanderHeaven/jayus/README.md

 # jayus
-A tiny chat server project for fun, in Python.
+A tiny chat server project written for fun with friends, in Python.

 May be bad, hopefully so bad it's good.